 How to Test the Speed of a Website (+6 Best Tool)

 A website owner may occasionally want to check their site’s performance.
 This could be for several reasons.
 First, they want to make sure nobody else’s website is slowing down theirs, or it’s their website, and they want to keep it running smoothly for a consistent user experience.
+Nowadays many website developers add HTML to WordPress to improve their website speed and experience.
 Whatever the case may be, specific methods can be used to test the speed of one’s site and determine just how fast it is.
 This article will cover how one can test their site speed and what things should look like if everything goes well from start to finish in terms of performance.

 What is website speed?